04 January 2021

 Burns Night falls on 25th January every year to commemorate the birthday of the famous Scottish poet.

 If you’re planning a Burns Night dinner celebration and are wondering what alcohol to serve, then you've come to the right place.
 You can of course drink a Scottish tipple (of which there are plenty), many will be sipping a dram or two of single malt whiskey to toast the man of the evening.
-If do you want to keep it strictly Scottish, explore the ranges Brewdog, Bellfield and Harviestoun have to offer.
+If you do want to keep it strictly Scottish, explore the ranges Brewdog, Bellfield and Harviestoun have to offer.
 However, if you hope to serve a good hearty haggis and black pudding then we’ve got a couple of beers that we believe will pair very well indeed.
 And, not to mention, Robert Burns himself was a proponent of a good brew.

 “O gude ale comes and gude ale goes; gude ale makes me sell my hose, sell my hose and pawn my shoons — Gude ale keeps my heart aboon!”
 O gude ale comes and gude ale goes